nut-tree/website/docs/API/screen.md

 ### resourceDirectory

-`screen.config.resourceDirectory` configures the location to load assets from via [`imageResource`](../tutorial-screen/template-images.md#loading-images-from-resource-directory).
-This allows configuring resource locations depending on e.g. the current operating system.
+`screen.config.resourceDirectory` configures the location to load assets via [`imageResource`](../tutorial-screen/template-images.md#loading-images-from-resource-directory).
+This allows configuration of resource locations depending on e.g. the current operating system.

-One could provide multiple folders containing platform specific template images and chose the correct resource directory at runtime.
-Following this scheme loading of platform specific images would be possible without changes to the source.
+One could provide multiple folders containing platform specific template images and choose the correct resource directory at runtime.
+Following this scheme, loading of platform specific images would be possible without changes to the source.

 ## [`capture`](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#capture)